crossterm-rs/crossterm/README.md

 But these are yet to be tested.
 If you have used this library for an terminal other than the above list without issues feel free to add it to the above list.

+## How it works

+Crossterm is using `WINAPI` for windows systems and `ANSI escape codes` for unix systems.
+Crossterm provides one base trait with can be implemented for a platform specific instance.
+For example, there is an implementation for windows (`WINAPI`) and unix(`ANSI`) for the `cursor module`.
+To call the platform specific implementation there is one module that rules them all.
+Thrue this module the client calls some action and the module will deside what to do based on the current platform.
+And it will execute that action.

 ## Notice
-This library is not totally stable **yet**.
+This library is library is stable.
 There will not be changed mutch in the code design so do not worry to mutch.
-If there are any changes that affect previous versions I will describe what to change when upgrading crossterm to new version.
+If there are any changes that affect previous versions I will describe what to change when upgrading crossterm to an newer version.

-## Todo features crossterm 0.2
+## Todo

 - Handling mouse events
-- Inplementing 256 colors for terminals that support those colors.
 - Handling key events
 - Tests
-- Storing and resetting cursor position.
-- Text Attributes like: bold,italic, undescore and crossed word.

 ## Contributing